saikiran40cs/sonarqubebasic/how-to-use-sonarqube/52-advanced-analysis-using-sonarqube.md

 # sonar.scm.url=scm:git:https://...
 ```

-###### After saving the above code try to run the code using the following lines

-If you have set the environment variables for sonarscanner then just type

-> sonar-scanner sonar-project.properties

-After we get a success message in the command prompt we can view it in the dashboard of sonarQube.
+###### After we get a success message in the command prompt, we can view the analysis results in the dashboard of sonarQube.

 ![](/assets/AdvancedAnalysis_1.png)